Updated Friday 27th September 2019

-I’ve seen our other realtime platforms mostly recommend approaching this problem in one of three ways:
+I’ve seen other realtime platforms mostly recommend approaching this problem in one of three ways:

 All data that would have been broadcast in real time is instead sent as an HTTP request to your own servers.
-This is not ideal because:
+This isn't ideal because:

-- Any latency in your own servers will affect clients
+- Any latency in your own servers will affect your clients

 - If your servers are unable to cope with a sudden burst of realtime data then the lat/long data is lost

 - You lose the benefits of a global resilient realtime platform that routes data efficiently i.e. data in EU is never unnecessarily routed through the US